b-social/hype/docs/getting-started.md

 ; => "/articles?page=2&perPage=10"
 ```

-As can be seen, query parameter keys are automatically converted to camel case.
+As for path template parameters, query parameter keys are automatically
+converted to camel case.
 This behaviour can be overridden as follows:

 ```clojure
 (hype/absolute-path-for routes :articles